-Nominations and award winners have come from Londoners from all walks of life including, young people, community activists, corporate leaders, police officers, faith leaders, youth projects, hospitals and many other inspirational individuals and groups.
+Nominations and award winners are Londoners coming from all walks of life including, community activists, corporate leaders, civil servants, faith leaders and many other inspirational people.

 A few notable award winners over the years have included: Richard Taylor, KPMG, Gladesmore School Student Council, Daisy Byaruhanga.